h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 	; 3rd syscall - listen for incoming connections
 	xor eax, eax
-    	mov ax, 0x16b	; syscall for listen moved into AX mov ebx, edi	; move value of socket stored in edi into ebx xor ecx, ecx
+    	mov ax, 0x16b	; syscall for listen moved into eax mov ebx, edi	; move value of socket stored in edi into ebx xor ecx, ecx
     	int 0x80	; call the interrupt to execute the listen syscall